puppetlabs/puppetlabs-postgresql/README.md

 ####`package_ensure`
 The ensure parameter passed on to postgresql java package resource.

+###Class: postgresql::lib::docs
+This class installs postgresql bindings for Postgres-Docs.
+Alter the following parameters if you have a custom version you would like to install (Note: don't forget to make sure to add any necessary yum or apt repositories if specifying a custom version):

+####`package_name`
+The name of the postgresql docs package.

+####`package_ensure`
+The ensure parameter passed on to postgresql docs package resource.

 ###Class: postgresql::lib::perl
 This class installs the postgresql Perl libraries.
 For customer requirements you can customise the following parameters: